Title: Children of Anguish and Anarchy (Legacy of Orïsha, Book 3)

 Children of Anguish and Anarchy is the third book in the Legacy of Orïsha trilogy.

-In Children of Anguish and Anarchy, Zélie thought her struggles had ended after overthrowing the monarchy and restoring magic.
-However, she soon finds herself imprisoned on a foreign ship, captured by warriors known as the Skulls.
-Their leader, King Baldyr, seeks to exploit her abilities.
+Their leader, a man named King Baldyr, seeks to exploit Zélie abilities.
 To counter his plans, Zélie, along with Amari and Tzain, set out to find new allies in unfamiliar territories.
-As King Baldyr’s forces approach Orïsha, Zélie is once again forced to protect her people from annihilation.
+As King Baldyr’s forces approach Orïsha, Zélie and her alliances are forced to protect her people from annihilation.

 Main Plot & Characters

-• King Baldyr: The ruthless leader of the Skulls, intent on harnessing Zélie’s power for his own ambitions.
+- King Baldyr: The ruthless leader of the Skulls, intent on harnessing Zélie’s power for his own ambitions.

 Writing Style